 Here we’ll be taking you through each aspect of what makes a pair of non slip dress shoes.
 Keep these tips in mind, and you can be sure of great value, and a good match to your personal style.

 When you look at the non-slip functionality of any dress shoes, you need to look at two things—the traction and non-slip fitment of the inside of the shoe itself.
-Inadequate traction makes walking on hardened surfaces quite uncomfortable, while a poorly fitting shoe often results in blisters and skin irritation.
+Inadequate shoe traction makes walking on hardened surfaces quite uncomfortable, while a poorly fitting shoe often results in blisters and skin irritation.

-If the innersoles of your dress shoes are not of high-quality construction, they’ll cause your foot to slip around inside of your shoe.
+If the innersoles of your dress shoes are not of high-quality construction, they’ll cause your foot to slip around inside your shoe.
 This is extremely taxing on your skin.

 The only way to remedy this problem is to wear thick socks, which breaks the uniform, style-conscious lines of a formal or semi-formal outfit.
-No one wants to have their pant legs reel up, ever-so-slightly, to reveal gaudy, winter socks.
+No one wants to have their pant legs reel up, ever-so-slightly, to reveal gaudy, thick winter socks.
 This, in turn, also creates another problem.

 Your feet will sweat excessively when wearing inappropriate socks, in addition to being quite uncomfortable in form-fitting leather, or a faux-leather shoe.
 The rigid design does not make leeway for bulky socks, nor do most brands make provision for adequate breathability.

 Any dress shoes which carry an elevated heel need to have a high-cut heel seat.
 If the heel seat does not have a high enough cut, then the additional space supplied between the heel and foot, in shoes of a stepped design, could cause your shoes to slip off.
 This is not a problem when wearing flat shoes, however the higher the heel, the higher the cut of the heel seat and positioning of the top line.